dford-avb/dford-avb.github.io/devdocs-m1/_includes/cloud/auth-json.md

 Because the Composer repository that contains {{site.data.var.ece}} requires authentication, you must add a file named `auth.json` to your project's root directory.
 This file contains your authentication keys.
-Without `auth.json`, the Magento software won't download.
+Without `auth.json`, the Openmage software won't download.

 Add `auth.json` in your {{site.data.var.ece}} project root folder if there isn't one already.